kdorff/sfpg/readme.txt

 ____________________________________________________________
 define('ADMIN', FALSE);

-** WARNING ** SETTING THIS OPTION TO ANYTHING OTHER THAN FALSE WILL ALLOW USERS TO DELETE DIRECTORIES, IMAGES AND FILES IN THE GALLERY_ROOT **
+** WARNING ** SETTING THIS OPTION TO ANYTHING OTHER THAN FALSE WILL ALLOW USERS TO DELETE, RENAME, MOVE and CREATE DIRECTORIES, IMAGES AND FILES IN THE GALLERY_ROOT **

-Set to TRUE to allow users to delete directories, images and files from the GALLERY_ROOT.
-Set to FALSE to remove and disable the delete option.
+Set to FALSE to remove and disable the administrator functions.
+Set to TRUE to allow users to access the administrator menu, where the following options are available:
+ 1. Rename, move, and delete images and files.
+ 2. Rename, move, delete and create directories.
+ 3. Create, edit and remove descriptions for directories, images and files.
+ 4. Create, edit and remove PayPal selling information for images.

+IMPORTANT: Do not put the gallery unprotected on a public server with this setting enabled.
-Make sure that only administrators have access to the gallery, when this option is enabled (set to TRUE).
-Do not put the gallery unprotected on a public server with this setting enabled, or you will soon find your gallery empty.
+IMPORTANT: Make sure that only administrators have access to the gallery, when this option is enabled (set to TRUE).

 The PASSWORD option can be used to protect the gallery, when this setting is enabled.

-If you want to have a public gallery and also want to allow administrators to login and delete elements from the same gallery, do like this:
+If you want to have a public gallery and also want to allow administrators to login and use the admin functions, do like this:
  1. Configure the public gallery as you want (remember to set the SECURITY_PHRASE to a random string of chars).
 Leave the ADMIN setting to FALSE, and the PASSWORD setting to '', which will make it accessible for all.
  2. Make a copy of the public gallery, for the administrators to use.
 Name it as you like.
 The important thing is that the SECURITY_PHRASE is the same in both copies.
  3. Set a good, secure and unique password in the PASSWORD option, in the administrator copy of the gallery.
  4. Set ADMIN to TRUE, in the administrator copy of the gallery.
  5. Now only link to the public gallery on your page.
-But use the administrator copy to login and delete elements as needed.
+But use the administrator copy to login and administer as needed.

-When this option is set to TRUE, two buttons will be shown in the bottom menu: "Select" and "Delete Selected".
+When this option is set to TRUE, the "Admin" button will be shown in the bottom menu.
+Click it to enter administrator menu.

-To delete elements from the gallery:
- 1. Click the "Select" button (Will be highlighted when active).
- 2. Click the elements that should be deleted (Will be highlighted when selected).
+Clicking an element (directory, image or file), when in the administrator menu, will select the element (will be highlighted).
 Clicking a selected elements will deselected the element again.
- 3. Click "Delete Selected" (All selected directories, images and files will be deleted).

-IMPORTANT: There are no "Are you sure?" dialogue when deleting, also the deleted elements can not be restored.

-INFO: Using this option require PHP to have permission to delete in the GALLERY_ROOT.
 INFO: Deleting a directory will also delete all files inside the directory - Keep in mind that there could be files that are not shown in the gallery.
-INFO: Deleting a file will also, if they exists, delete thumb (defined by FILE_THUMB_EXT) and description (defined by DESC_EXT) for the file.
+INFO: Deleting, moving or renaming a file will also, if they exists, delete, move or rename the thumbnail (defined by FILE_THUMB_EXT) and the description (defined by DESC_EXT) for the file.
-INFO: Deleting an image will also, if they exists, delete description file (defined by DESC_EXT) and selling file (defined by PAYPAL_EXTENSION) for the image.
+INFO: Deleting, moving or renaming an image will also, if they exists, delete, move or rename the description file (defined by DESC_EXT) and the selling file (defined by PAYPAL_EXTENSION) for the image.

+To delete elements from the gallery:
+ 1. Click the "Admin" button.
+ 2. Click the elements that should be deleted.
+ 3. Click "Delete".
+ 4. Confirm.

+To move elements in the gallery:
+ 1. Click the "Admin" button.
+ 2. Click the elements that should be moved.
+ 3. Click "Move" (a tree view of the directories in the GALLERY_ROOT will be shown).
+ 4. Browse to the directory you want to move the selected elements.
+ 5. Confirm.

+To rename elements from the gallery:
+ 1. Click the "Admin" button.
+ 2. Click the element (only one) that should be renamed.
+ 3. Click "Rename".
+ 4. Enter new name.
+ 5. Confirm.

+To create a new directory:
+ 1. Click the "Admin" button.
+ 2. Click "Create Directory".
+ 3. Enter new directory name.
+ 4. Confirm.

+INFO: Using these options require PHP to have permission to create, edit and delete in the GALLERY_ROOT.

 ____________________________________________________________